GitHub for Beginners

 capabilities of Git.
 And until you publish (

 git push) your changes to your personal repository (fork) on GitHub, they are not visible by anybody else.
-Once in your personal repository, it is potentially visible but you control when you want to submit these changes to the project repository creating a
+Once they have been pushed to your fork, they are potentially visible but you control when you want to submit these changes to the project repository by creating a

 pull request: at this point people can review/comment your changes and people with the appropriate permissions can

 With this GitHub workflow, the only repository you need to have write access to on GitHub is your personal repository.
 This ensures that nothing wrong can happen to the project repository because you are not a Git/GitHub expert.